etn-ccis/blui-angular-component-library/PUBLISHING.md

 ```
 yarn build
 cd dist
-npm publish
+npm publish --tag <alpha | beta>
 ```

-> The above command should only be ran for `alpha` or `beta` packages.
+> The above command should only be run for `alpha` or `beta` packages.
 This repo's CircleCI will automatically publish latest packages from the master branch.